Hard Money Loans of Park City

 What percentage of construction costs will you finance for new home builds?

-We typically finance up to 80-85% of total project costs (land plus construction) for qualified borrowers and viable projects.
-For experienced builders with strong track records in the Park City area, we may advance up to 90% of costs on exceptional projects.
-The land component is usually limited to 65-75% of its appraised value, while hard construction costs can be financed up to 100% of verified contractor bids.
-Interest reserves covering payments during the construction period are included in loan amounts.
-Down payment requirements depend on land equity, borrower experience, and project strength.
+We typically finance up to 80% to 85% of total project costs — land plus construction — for qualified builders with Summit County track records on comparable projects.
+For experienced builders with multiple completed projects in the Park City area, we may advance 90% on strong spec projects with documented market demand.
+The land component is typically limited to 65% to 70% of appraised value, while hard construction costs are financed against verified contractor bids.
+Interest reserves are included in loan amounts to cover carrying costs through the construction period.

 How do construction loan disbursements work during the building process?